Sv443/geniURL/README.md

 >         "id": 42069
 >     },
 >     "all": [
->         "// This array contains 10 objects with the same structure as 'top', sorted best match first",
+>         "// This array contains up to 10 objects with the same structure as 'top', sorted best match first",
 >         "// The first item of this array is exactly the same as 'top'"
 >     ],
 >     "timestamp": 1234567890123